Currie Street: Henley Beach Road

 It then changes name to Henley Beach Road as it continues through the western suburbs to the seaside, terminating at Henley Beach South.

 Prior to construction of Glover Avenue in 1925, Henley Beach Road did not align to Currie Street.
 Glover Street veers right (north) from Currie Street.
 Prior to its construction, Henley Beach Road crossed the railway at a level crossing and continued as Mile End Road straight across the Adelaide Park Lands to align with Hindley Street.
 The tram line followed North Terrace and the first part of Port Road on the bridge over the railway, then swung south to join Henley Beach Road.

 Grenfell Street

 On the east side of King William Street, it changes name to Grenfell Street.
 A common belief for the name change that happens at King William Street with Grenfell/Currie St is that the namers believed no one should be able to cross the King's path.
 This applies to all streets that meet King William Street.

 Notable buildings

+Queen's Theatre

 The Queen's Theatre, on Playhouse Lane and connected to Currie Street by Gilles Arcade, is the oldest theatre in mainland Australia.
 Built in 1840, the façade dates from 1850.
 The building has had a number of uses: